jstherightway/js-the-right-way/_includes/welcome.md

 # Welcome

-There's a lot of obsolete and wrong information about JavaScript on the web.
-This makes new developers be afraid on moving into the language, and the web a worst place to be, since JavaScript is the most popular web language nowadays.
+Since JavaScript is the most popular language nowadays, there's a lot of obsolete and wrong information about it on the web.
+This makes new developers propagate bad practices and bad code.
+This must stop.
+JS: The Right Way is an easy-to-read, quick reference for JS best practices, accepted coding standards, and links around the Web.

 ## Attention